 In terms of analysis, it actually often involves keeping it a lot simpler.
 I have worked on projects where the best insights from our data were from a spreadsheet join.
 It was an organization that just simply never joined the data tables for their clients with the data tables from their donors.
 Once we joined those two, we were able to help them identify donors with high potential.
 They were a nonprofit.
 So that was really important.

 Another one, it was just a pivot table where we said, “This is where you’re getting your donors.”
 And they had never done that.
 So these simple methods can sometimes be the best.
 “Analyze” means choosing a method that is going to be most likely to give you these interpretable actionable insights.
 It’s not necessarily the standard, less usual suspects in data science.

 Present: Communicate actionable insights and next steps to stakeholders

 The fifth step in this model is “present.
 This is where you have to focus on actually telling the stakeholders what your actionable insights are.

 I know that most analysts are not comfortable with that.
 But the whole point of conducting the project in the first place was to find out what to do next.
 Analysts need to be able to say: “This is the business solution.”

 You had a business problem—not a data problem, a business problem.
 You are using data to help provide a business solution, which says, for instance, focus on this particular market, promote this item more, drop this location.
 Any one of those would be important for presenting as clearly as possible: the business problem, the data used to answer it, and the business solution that can be justified by the data.

 * * *

-To learn the Pragmatic Data Analysis Model in depth and get hands-on practice with real-world business scenarios, sign up for our new course Business-Driven Data Analysis.
+To learn the Pragmatic Data Insights Model in depth and get hands-on practice with real-world business scenarios, sign up for our new course Business-Driven Data Analysis.
 The course is also available as private training for data teams.